quarto4novel/novel-pdf/docs/documentation.md

   of the chapter itself.
 - **quickchapters**: a quick chapter only has a title (and sometimes decoration) and does not start on a new page.
+- **parts**: a part is a chapter with no text content, it is just a separation between two chapters.
+There is no hierarchical relationship between chapters and parts but you can use them as if there was.
+Parts are in fact a chapter with a chapter start and no content.
+It is always on it's own recto page next to an empty verso page.

 #### Chapter and quick chapters (and scene breaks)